Hudson Theatre: 1930s and 1940s

 CBS announced in January 1934 that it had leased the Hudson Theatre and would use the stage as a studio for radio broadcasts.
 The move followed an unsuccessful attempt to take over the unused rooftop theater at the New Amsterdam Theatre.
 The studio was dedicated on February 3, 1934, with free admission to the broadcasts.
 As part of the renovation, a commercial booth and an announcer's booth replaced the box seating on the first floor.
 The Hudson was known as CBS Radio Playhouse Number 1 during this time.
 The CBS studio was relatively short-lived, only operating until 1937.

 In January 1937, Sam H. Grisman took over the theater.
 The Hudson reopened as a Broadway venue the next month with a production of An Enemy of the People.
 Among the other productions at the revived Hudson were The Amazing Dr. Clitterhouse (1938) and Lew Leslie's Blackbirds of 1939.
 The Emigrant Savings Bank owned the revived theater until 1939, when the Shubert Organization took over.
-Prior to Shubert's takeover of the Hudson Theatre, the venue was closed for over six months.
+Before Shubert took over the Hudson Theatre, it was closed for over six months.
 From 1941 to 1944, the Hudson hosted Arsenic and Old Lace, which set a record with 1,444 performances.
 The producers of Arsenic and Old Lace, Howard Lindsay and Russel Crouse, bought the Hudson for $300,000 in January 1944.
 Their subsequent production, State of the Union, had 765 performances at the Hudson.
 Another long-running production was Detective Story, which had 581 performances from 1949 to 1950.

 1950s and 1960s

-The Hudson Theatre was purchased by NBC in June 1950 at a cost of $595,000, and the theater became a television studio for NBC.
-Detective Story, which then was being produced at the Hudson, had to be relocated to the Broadhurst because NBC wanted to move into the Hudson immediately.
+NBC purchased the Hudson Theatre in June 1950 for $595,000, and the theater became a television studio for NBC.
+Detective Story, which then was being produced at the Hudson, had to be moved to the Broadhurst because NBC wanted to move into the Hudson immediately.
 At that time, several Broadway theaters had been converted to TV studios due to a lack of studio space in New York City.
 The shows at the studio included Broadway Open House and The Tonight Show.
 Steve Allen and Jack Paar, the first and second hosts of The Tonight Show, both hosted at the Hudson.
-Allen would conduct his "Man on the Street" interviews outside the theater's stage entrances on 45th Street.
-In November 1958, NBC offered the Hudson for sale at $855,000, in part because many of the network's productions had since been moved to Hollywood.
+Allen conducted his "Man on the Street" interviews outside the theater's stage entrances on 45th Street.
+In November 1958, NBC offered the Hudson for sale at $855,000, in part because many of the network's productions had since moved to Hollywood.
 After unsuccessfully trying to find a buyer for several months, NBC decided to renovate the theater back into a Broadway venue on its own.